SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Operator Definition

 This class of operators takes a candidate and uses an LLM agent to compose a new candidate that shares its semantic meaning.
-When applying Semantic Mutation, it will be applied to every candidate in the current generation.
+When applying the Semantic operator, it will be applied to every candidate in the current pool.
 The prompt can be found in Table \ref{tab:semantic}.